pkujhd/goloader/README.md

 Goloader reuses the Go runtime, which makes it much smaller.
 And code loaded by Goloader is unloadable.

 Goloader supports pprof tool(Yes, you can see code loaded by Goloader in pprof).

+Goloader don't support obj file with cgo.

 ## Build